Close your eyes and imagine a humble person…

 Our Sages tell us that the reason why Mount Sinai was chosen, was that it was the most humble of all mountains.
 Nice idea, but what bothers you with this interpretation?

 Many commentators ask that if it was to teach humility, then why was the Torah not given in a lowly valley instead?
-After all, a valley in the dessert is even more humble than a mountain.
+After all, a valley in the desert is even more humble than a mountain.
 The Kotzker Rebbe answers: Yes, a valley is more humble than a mountain, but the message to us that we should not descend, rather, we should ascend.
 Humility is not about focusing downward, but about ascending and moving upwards.

 The challenge, however, is that when you move up, when you achieve higher levels of greatness, how do you proceed without compromising your sense of humility?